 Hotel Okura Amsterdam is THE 5* hotel in Amsterdam to work for & stay at by offering a challenging and inspiring work environment & creating extraordinary guest experiences.

 Since the opening of Hotel Okura Amsterdam in 1971 we have only one goal: creating an unforgettable stay for our guests.
 We do everything we can to deliver the best quality and to amaze our guests.

 Hotel Okura Amsterdam is a five-Star Superior hotel with 300 rooms.
-The hotel is proud of its four restaurants, which all have been awarded by Michelin.
-Ciel Bleu Restaurant has two Michelin stars, the Japanese restaurants Yamazato and Sazanka both have one Michelin star and Serre Restaurant a Bib Gourmand.
-Furthermore, the hotel has 2 bars, 19 conference rooms, Nagomi Spa & Health, an Executive Lounge, a cooking studio named Taste of Okura and a Wine Room.
+For wining and dining, you are also spoilt for choice with four restaurants of which three have been recognized by Michelin – resulting in a total of 3 Michelin stars and a Bib Gourmand, all under one roof.
+Furthermore, the hotel has 2 bars, 20 conference rooms, Nagomi Spa & Health, an Executive Lounge, a cooking studio named Taste of Okura and a Wine Room.

 Hotel Okura Amsterdam is a proud member of The Leading Hotels of the World, the most prestigious hospitality organization in the world.
 Worldwide they represent more than 450 five-star Superior hotels, resorts and spas.
 In the Netherlands three hotels are member, including Hotel Okura Amsterdam.
 As the largest employer in the Amsterdam hotel industry, Hotel Okura Amsterdam is always looking for enthusiastic colleagues!
 Click below for all our vacancies.

 Are you wondering what it is like to work with us?
 Watch the video below in which our colleagues share their experiences about working at Hotel Okura Amsterdam!